decred/dcrdocs/docs/getting-started/install-guide.md

 * Manually installing and setting up the precompiled [binary releases](#binary-releases) for the cross-platform command-line applications.
 * Compiling from source.

-The first four methods will be covered here and the fourth may be added at a later date.
+The first four methods will be covered here and the fifth may be added at a later date.

 ---